A range of housing types and densities is available to meet the needs of all communities.

 while achieving high levels of residential amenity and ecological protection

-and enhancement.
+existing and future industrial activities.
 The zone is consistent with

-the purpose and principles of the Te Awa Lakes Structure Plan
+the purpose and principles of the Te Awa Lakes Structure Plan.